-Duration only) K2 (available in Tikehau Short Duration only) All Investors 1,000 100 1% 0.05%
+K1 (available in Tikehau Short Duration only) Institutional Investors 1,000,000 100 None 0.01% K2 (available in Tikehau Short Duration only) All Investors 1,000 100 1% 0.05%

-^{} With respect to Share Classes C, E, R, F, A (as from 11 July 2024: RS) and AF (as from 11 July 2024: FS), the minimum initial subscription in another currency than the Reference Currency shall be the equivalent of 10,000€ in the relevant Share Classes currency.
+^{} With respect to Share Classes C, E, R, F, RS and FS, the minimum initial subscription in another currency than the Reference Currency shall be the equivalent of 10,000€ in the relevant Share Classes currency.
 To evaluate the minimum initial subscription and initial share amounts in another currency, the term "or equivalent" shall be understood as the minimum initial subscription/initial share amounts translated into the relevant currency at the last available exchange rate provided by the European Central Bank.

 The Company may, at its discretion, decide to create such Classes of Shares with specific features such as different currency, different dividend or hedging policy, fees structure, or such other features as the Board of Directors may, in its discretion, determine.
 The possible combinations of Share Class features available at the date of this Prospectus are listed in the table below:

 Classes Available currencies Distribution policy Hedging policy

 С

-E
+Е

 I

 I-R Capitalization

-R ELID '
+R FUD •

-F EUR Distribution
+F EUR CHF Distribution

-SI CHF USD (annual, semi- Hedged
+SI USD (annual, semi- Hedged

 SI-R GBP annual or Unhedged

 SF JPY quarterly

-AF 4 CAD distribution)
+FS CAD distribution)

-A^5 CAD
+RS CAD

 S

 K1

 K2